 Working together to adapt and evolve Alberta’s R&I system

-The complexity of the challenges we face in Alberta require a R&I system that adapts and evolves to meet our province’s changing needs.
+The complexity of the challenges we face in Alberta require a research and innovation (R&I) system that adapts and evolves to meet our province’s changing needs.
 Our mandate is to deliver 21st-century solutions for the most compelling challenges facing Albertans, to support and accelerate research, innovation and entrepreneurship.

 We work closely with partners and collaborators in government, industry, academia and others to design, deliver and evaluate programs and services to help achieve our mandate.
 This, in turn, drives the creation of jobs, attraction of investment now and in the future.